Creamy Lemon Mushroom Kale Linguine pasta is vegetarian, ready in 30 minutes with the best healthy alfredo style white sauce you’ll make!

 I was feeling all kind of good feelings as soon as I started sauteing garlic and mushrooms together.
 It’s that you know it’s going to turn out well kind of thing.
 Because can you ever go wrong with creamy white alfredo like sauce, lots of garlic and mushrooms and pasta?
 With a lot of kale thrown in for good measure.
 So that the family can still pretend like this is healthy food.

 Before we talk about this lemony mushroom kale linguine pasta any further, I have to tell you stories about how Denver had a skateboarding accident today.
 Some amazing blogger friends were organizing a potluck at Lal Bagh.
 And you know how I’m always up for good food.
 We got there famished and ate in silence for like 10 minutes.
 And Denver decided to try some stunts on a newly acquired skateboard.
 Stunts he clearly wasn’t equipped for.
-In his defence, he is already pretty good.
+In his defense, he is already pretty good.
 But it didn’t end well.
 There was blood dripping down the nose, and a lot of wet tissues to stop the bleeding.
 We laughed of course.
 So that means he was okay/ nothing serious.
 And he was ready to do it all over again.
 OMG I love days like these!
 And him, because he’s such a sport.

 I’m really so proud.